puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 ## Which versions of Java are supported?

-JDK 11 is officially supported.
+JDK 11 and 17 are officially supported.
+JDK 17 is recommended if it is available on your platform.
 Other versions may work, and issues will be addressed on a best-effort basis, but support is not guaranteed.

 ## Which databases are supported?